mongodb/docs/source/includes/fact-uri-with-conflicting-info.rst

 .. note::

-   Some components in the :manual:`URI Connection String
-   </reference/connection-string/>` may alternatively be specified using
+   Some components in the :option:`connection string <--uri>` may alternatively be specified using their own explicit command-line options, such as :option:`--username` and :option:`--password`.
-   their own explicit command-line options, such as :option:`--host` and :option:`--port`.
-Using an explicit option together with the :option:`--uri` option and specifying conflicting information will result in an error.
+   Providing a connection string while also using an explicit option and specifying conflicting information will result in an error.